Circular Huygens Dipoles: Unidirectional Spin-Angular Momentum from Achiral Nanoparticles: Principle of the Circular Huygens Dipole

-\textbf{Huygens Dipoles (Forward Emission).} By enforcing that the fields radiated by the electric and magnetic dipoles have equal amplitudes (the impedance matching condition, $|p_0|=|m_0|/c$), perfect interference can be achieved, where $C_E(r)=C_M(r)=C_0(r)$.
-A \textit{Right-Handed Circular Huygens Dipole} ($h_{xy}^{+} \equiv p_{xy}^{+} + i m_{xy}^{+}$, Fig.~\ref{fig1}e) is formed when $m_{xy}^{+}$ leads $p_{xy}^{+}$ by $90^{\circ}$.
+By enforcing that the fields radiated by the electric and magnetic dipoles have equal amplitudes (the impedance matching condition, $|p_0|=|m_0|/c$), perfect interference can be achieved, where $C_E(r)=C_M(r)=C_0(r)$.
+A \textit{Right-Handed Circular Huygens Dipole} ($h_{xy}^{+} = p_{xy}^{+} + i m_{xy}^{+}$, Fig.~\ref{fig1}e) is formed when $m_{xy}^{+}$ leads $p_{xy}^{+}$ by $90^{\circ}$.
 This external lead cancels the intrinsic forward lag for constructive interference and adds to the intrinsic backward lead for destructive interference, yielding a purely forward-propagating RCP beam:

-A \textit{Left-Handed Circular Huygens Dipole} ($h_{xy}^{-} \equiv p_{xy}^{-} - i m_{xy}^{-}$, Fig.~\ref{fig1}g), where $m_{xy}^{-}$ lags $p_{xy}^{-}$, produces forward-propagating LCP:
+A \textit{Left-Handed Circular Huygens Dipole} ($h_{xy}^{-} = p_{xy}^{-} - i m_{xy}^{-}$, Fig.~\ref{fig1}g), where $m_{xy}^{-}$ lags $p_{xy}^{-}$, produces forward-propagating LCP: